 Special Interest Endowment Funds

-We have a number of special interest endowment funds that have been set up in response to requests from our community.
+We have a number of special interest endowment funds that have been set up in response to requests from donors.

 If we don't have a fund for your favourite charity or cause and you'd like to donate especially to that cause, let us know.
 We can work with you to set up an endowment fund for any charity of your choosing.